brackeen/glfm/README.md

 **Why is GLFM event-driven?
 Why does GLFM take over the main loop?**

 Otherwise, it wouldn't work on iOS (see above) or on HTML5, which is event-driven.

-**What are the `glfmAsset*` functions for?
-Doesn't `stdio` work?**

-The `stdio` functions work fine on iOS and Emscripten, but Android's assets are stored in a compressed file (the APK) that can only be accessed via a proprietary API.
-The `glfmAsset*` functions use NDK's proprietary assets API on Android, and `stdio` on iOS and Emscripten.

 ## License
 [ZLIB](http://en.wikipedia.org/wiki/Zlib_License)